 Valley Pearl Grapes

-Valley Pearl grapes are available in the summer and fall.
+Valley Pearl grapes are available in the summer through fall.